ajaybiswas22/Naive-Bayes-Classifier/README.md

 # Usage

-There jupyter notebook (source code) is present in the 'src' folder.
-An example containing two gaussian distributions are provided.
+The jupyter notebook (source code) is present in the 'src' folder.
+An example containing two gaussian distributions have been provided in the 'main' (inside the code).